 In fact, living in Chiang Mai, Prague, or Bali as a digital nomad for one year is usually way cheaper than living in e.g. Atlanta for 12 months without traveling at all.

 They also don’t have many material possessions: no car, no furniture, no piles of clothes.
 So you most certainly don’t need to be rich to be a digital nomad.

 Myth #2: It is a pain to find new places to live.

 But moving as a digital nomad is not the same.
-You will most likely look for short term places, which is often easier to find.
+You will most likely look for short-term places, which are often easier to find.
 Airbnb is used in so many cities today.
-Even in the smallest town somewhere in Costa Rica you will find a guesthouse which is happy to accommodate you as long as you wish.
+Even in the smallest town somewhere in Costa Rica, you will find a guesthouse that is happy to accommodate you as long as you wish.

 Pssst: Use this link to register with Airbnb and get 25 USD off your first stay!

 The application process for furnished short-term apartments is also not as complicated.
 In many places, you can simply show up at the doorstep, have a look and rent it straight away if you like.